RayzsYT/BucketFix/README.md

 **BucketFix solves this problem so that you do not have to go crazy about it any longer!**

 ## How does it work?
-It sends an update packet each time a player interacts with a lava / water bucket on the ground.
+It sends a fake GameStateChange packet to the player that forces the client to think it's in adventure mode.
+Because it isn't possible to place/break blocks in adventure mode, the client won't display the client-sided lava block.
+Short after the gamemode changes back to survival so that the player is able to place/break blocks again.